caewok/fvtt-walled-templates/README.md

 ## Enable autotargeting
 <img
 src="https://github.com/caewok/fvtt-walled-templates/blob/feature/screenshots/screenshots/settings-autotarget.jpg" width="400" alt="Screenshot of Walled Templates Module Configuration: 'Enable autotargeting' with 'Display toggle button; default off' selected">

 This setting controls whether a template will automatically target tokens within the template area.
 There are four options:
 1. Disable autotargeting completely.
 2. Add a toggle switch to the template controls to control autotargeting; default to disabled.
 3. Add a toggle switch to the template controls to control autotargeting; default to enabled.
 3. Enable autotargeting everywhere.

-Options (2) and (3) add a toggle switch to the template controls on the left side of the canvas:
+Options (2) and (3) add a toggle switch to the template controls on the left side of the canvas.
 <img
-src="https://github.com/caewok/fvtt-walled-templates/blob/feature/screenshots/screenshots/template-controls.jpg" width="400" alt="Screenshot of template controls with added bullseye activated as the fifth control in the set">
+src="https://github.com/caewok/fvtt-walled-templates/blob/feature/screenshots/screenshots/template-controls.jpg" align="left" width="100" alt="Screenshot of template controls with added bullseye activated as the fifth control in the set">

 ## Macros and advanced usage
 This module adds a flag to template objects, `flags.walledtemplates.enabled: true` or `flags.walledtemplates.enabled: false`, to indicate if walls should block a given template.
 Templates without the flag will use the world default.